 f. to approve the Treasurer’s report;

 g. to deal with any other items of business proposed by the Council or by members.
 The items must be submitted, in writing, in advance of the meeting of the General Assembly.

 Individual members, institutional members, and supporting members shall pay membership fees at levels to be determined by the Council, the decision being submitted to the General Assembly for approval.
-Individual members shall pay the subscription to the on-line issues of the society’s official journal.
+The fees paid by the Individual members shall be partly used to support the publication of the society’s official journal as an open access journal.
 Individual members may opt for the subscription to the Society’s official journal paper issues at a discounted price.
 Payment of such membership fees and subscriptions to the society’s official journal entitles members to receive the society’s communications and to purchase the proceedings of the scientific congresses at a reduced price.